ente-io/ente/README.md

 4. For Android, run `flutter build apk --release --flavor independent`
 5. For iOS, run `flutter build ios`

+For maintainers, there is [additional documentation](RELEASES.md) on automatically publishing the main branch to App store, Play store and GitHub releases.

 ## 🙋‍♂️ Support